miwiley/covid19data.us/README.md

 Goal: Make the time series data extremely easy for others to use, pull, chart, etc.

+--- Contribute if you believe ---

-"Don't hold data hostage" mindset
+"We should not hold data hostage"

-"Minimal thinking"
+"Keep it simple: Minimalist thinking"

-"Polyglot" - we all have are favs
+"A language is a choice, whatever gets it done i.e. Polyglot" - we all have are favorites

+LINKS:

 -- api.covid19data.us --> prometheus [TSDB] with JHU covid data [nightly pulls]